thoughtbot/ios-on-rails/book/rails/creating_a_geocoded_get_request.md

 Does this error message look familiar?
 Answer: yes!
 This is the same type of error we got when we last ran our test.

-Let's exit our Rails console, add `reverse_geocoded_by :lat, :lon` back to the `Event` model, and then open a new Rails console and do the same thing:
+Let's reload our Rails console by running `reload!`, add `reverse_geocoded_by :lat,
+:lon` back to the `Event` model, and do the same thing:

     irb(main):001:0> event = Event.first